Rahul-aithal/Rahul-aithal/README.md

 **The Challenge:** Extracting video frames at specific timestamps shouldn't require complex GUI tools or stitching together shell commands.

-**My Solution:** A straightforward Go CLI that handles frame extraction using FFmpeg, with clean error handling and intuitive usage.

 **Project Status:**
 - ✅ **Phase 1:** CLI-based frame extraction with timestamp parsing
 - 🚧 **Phase 2:** Building a web UI for frame comparison and selection